All About Steaming

 Other foods that work well with the steaming cooking method are potatoes and other starchy vegetables (corn, carrots, etc.), small semolina pasta (including couscous), fruit, and cakes (such as Great Britain’s steamed puddings).

 Although there are a lot of steamers available made of everything from bamboo to plastic, steaming requires no specialized equipment.

 You can improvise a steamer by placing a roasting rack in the bottom of a large pot for more significant foods, such as pieces of meat or fish.
 If the cooking liquid does not touch the food, you’ll be steaming quickly.

 You can use an inexpensive steamer insert for smaller foods, such as cut vegetables that would fall through a roasting rack.
 You’ve seen these - the diameter adjusts to fit whatever pot you put it in.
 You can improvise this insert by using a metal colander set in a large pot.

 Bamboo steamers are meant to be stacked on top of each other, allowing you to steam 2, 3, or even four different dishes simultaneously.
 This is possible because flavors are not transferred between dishes since the flavor stays in each food instead of leaching out into the liquid.

 Steaming is a very straightforward procedure.

-- Pour some water in the bottom of your lidded cooking vessel (wok, pot, etc)
+- Pour some water into the bottom of your lidded cooking vessel (wok, pot, etc.)

 - Place food to be steamed in a steamer basket/insert/improvised steamer